Channels-DVR-Goodies/avcp/README.md

 # avcp
 smart copy of A/V files, so a 'better quality' version won't be overwritten by a poorer quality one.

-See also ChanDRV2Plex.
+Particularly useful to use with ChanDVR2Plex.